m-guggenmos/decog/README.md

 # Using a slightly more verbose syntax, we can concatenate permutations of analyses using
 # (1) different data, (2) different classifiers and (3) different feature selections.

-# first we create two different data sets
+# First we create two different data sets
 X1, y1 = make_classification()
 X2, y2 = make_classification()

-# now we setup a list with three different classifiers by using the ClassifierDescriptor class
+# Now we setup a list with three different classifiers by using the ClassifierDescriptor class
 clf_args_SVC = dict(kernel='linear', C=[[0.1, 1]])
 clf_args_RF = dict(criterion=['entropy', 'gini'], n_estimators=128)
 clfs = [